Achievement

 • Give students an opportunity to tailor their studies to their interests.

-• Offer incentives to get students reading outside the classroom.
+• Offer incentives to get students reading outside the classroom, and consider nonfiction books, too: financial wellness, business management, or self-improvement.

 • Bring in experts to share their knowledge and real-life experiences.